WhiskyTangoFawks/LunarFalloutPlus/README.md

  Some users have reported performance improvements by enabling the ENB forceVideoMemory feature.
 This is a highly system specific setting, so your mileage may vary, and you will probably need to research the subject a bit to determine and experiment to find what works best for you
 * In installation folder > stock game > enblocal.ini
 * ForceVideoMemorySize=true
-* VideoMemorySizeMb=12260 (exact optimal value may vary system to system, ask in the discord for help)
+* VideoMemorySizeMb=12260 or 16384 (exact optimal value may vary system to system, ask in the discord for help)

 #### Nvidia/AMD Control Center